The WebRTC logo in front of a gradient purple to blue background.

 Low-latency delivery takes the highest priority with WebRTC streaming.
 As a result, scale and quality have limitations when deploying WebRTC without any additional technologies.

-- Broadcast Quality.
+• Broadcast Quality.
 A common misconception is that WebRTC lacks in quality due to bitrate limitations.
 While browser-based contribution is inherently connectivity- and camera-dependent on the resolution front, high-bitrate encoding is still possible.
 That said, content distributors wanting to stream with a professional encoder and camera might find this type of workflow less than ideal for streaming produced content.
-Additionally, adaptive bitrate streaming support is limited with WebRTC.
+Additionally, WebRTC has limited adaptive bitrate streaming support.

-WebRTC is an ideal delivery framework for applications that depend on speed and interactivity.
+WebRTC use cases depend on speed and interactivity.
 For example, imagine you’re hosting an online auction.
 You’re on camera soliciting bids, but a five-second latency means your audience is a little behind you.
 It’s going once, going twice, you accept the final offer — and someone swoops in at the last second with a better bid, but you’ve already closed it because of that latency.

 With WebRTC’s sub-500 millisecond latency, that’s not an issue.
 You’d be able to hear that final bid in near-real time.
 WebRTC is also useful for applications like: